sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/configuration-inventory-script-includes.md

 - Quick Search offers
   - navigation from inventory folders,
-  - selecting Script Includes by typing one or more characters.
+  - selecting Script Includes by name when typing one or more characters.
 - Quick Search is case-insensitive and is right-truncated.
 For left-truncated input users can apply the \* meta character that is a placeholder for any number of characters.
 - After selecting a Script Include, the related input is added to the line that holds the cursor.